-How Sept.
-11 forever changed air travel
+How September 11 forever changed air travel

-During the mid-1990s I traveled between Dayton, Ohio, and Washington, D.C., twice a month during the school year as half of a commuting couple.
+During the mid-1990s I traveled between Dayton, Ohio, and Washington, D.C. twice a month during the school year as half of a commuting couple.
 I could leave Dayton by 5:15 p.m., drive nearly 80 miles to the Columbus airport during rush hour, park my car in the economy lot, and still get to my gate in plenty of time for a 7:30 p.m. departure.

 Then 9/11 happened.

-The terrorist attacks brought swift and lasting changes to the air travel experience in the United States.
-And after 20 years of ever-more-elaborate airport security protocols, many air travelers have no knowledge of – or only vague memories of – what air travel was like before 9/11.
+The terrorist attacks brought swift and lasting changes to the air-travel experience in the United States.
+And after 20 years of ever-more-elaborate airport security protocols, many air travelers have no knowledge of—or only vague memories of—what air travel was like before 9/11.

-As someone who has studied the history of airports in the United States – and someone old enough to remember air travel before 9/11 – I find it striking, on the one hand, how reluctant the federal government, the airlines, and airports were to adopt early security measures.
+As someone who has studied the history of airports in the United States—and someone old enough to remember air travel before 9/11—I find it striking, on the one hand, how reluctant the federal government, the airlines, and airports were to adopt early security measures.

-On the other hand, it’s been jarring to watch how abruptly the sprawling Transportation Security Agency system was created – and how quickly American air travelers came to accept those security measures as both normal and seemingly permanent features of all U.S. airports.
+On the other hand, it’s been jarring to watch how abruptly the sprawling Transportation Security Administration (TSA) was created—and how quickly American air travelers came to accept those security measures as both normal and seemingly permanent features of all U.S. airports.

 Security Kabuki

-In the early decades of air travel, airport security – beyond basic policing – was essentially nonexistent.
+In the early decades of air travel, airport security—beyond basic policing—was essentially nonexistent.
 Getting on a plane was no different from getting on a bus or train.

-But in the late 1960s and early 1970s, there was a wave of hijackings, terrorist attacks, and extortion attempts – the most infamous being that of the man known as D.B.
+But in the late 1960s and early 1970s, there was a wave of hijackings, terrorist attacks, and extortion attempts—the most infamous being that of the man known as D.B.
 Cooper, who commandeered a Boeing 727, demanded $200,000 and, upon securing the case, dramatically parachuted from the plane, never to be found.

 Attacks on U.S. flights usually prompted another new security measure, whether it was the formation of the air marshal program, which placed armed federal agents on U.S. commercial aircraft; the development of a hijacker profile, aimed at identifying people deemed likely to threaten an aircraft; or the screening of all passengers.

-By 1973, under the new protocols, air travelers had to pass through a metal detector and have any bags X-rayed to check for weapons or suspicious objects.
+By 1973, under the new protocols, air travelers had to pass through a metal detector and have any bags x-rayed to check for weapons or suspicious objects.

-For the most part, however, these measures were intended to reassure nervous flyers – security theater that sought to minimally impede easy passage from check-in to gate.
+For the most part, however, these measures were intended to reassure nervous flyers—security theater that sought to minimally impede easy passage from check-in to gate.
 For domestic travel, it was possible to arrive at the airport terminal 20 to 30 minutes before your flight and still be able to reach the gate in time to board.
-Families and friends could easily accompany a traveler to their gate for take-off and meet them at the gate upon their return.
+Families and friends could easily accompany a traveler to their gate for takeoff and meet them at the gate upon their return.

 Above all, airlines didn’t want to inconvenience passengers, and airports were reluctant to lose the extra revenue from family and friends who might frequent airport restaurants, bars, and shops when dropping off or picking up those passengers.

-In addition, these security measures, though called for by the Federal Aviation Administration, were the responsibility of not the federal government, but the airlines.
+In addition, these security measures, though called for by the Federal Aviation Administration, were not the responsibility of the federal government, but of the airlines.
 And to keep costs down, the airlines tended to contract private companies to conduct security screenings that used minimally trained low-paid employees.

 The clampdown